 Southeastern North Carolina has a long and productive history in the textile industry.
-Over the past decade, a shift from traditional weaving and sewing textiles to advanced and technical non-woven textiles has occurred.
-Advanced and performance textiles are more automated and provide a variety of products in the region, including military uniforms and equipment, synthetic fibers, environmental protection products, industrial and automotive filters, and clothing.
-As a leading state in textile manufacturing, North Carolina has a number of excellent resource organizations to assist companies in this industry sector.
-The center for the entire US textile industry and its technological innovations is North Carolina.
-There are approximately 4400 employees in textile and apparel firms in the Region.
-Many of the Region’s 38 chemical plants with almost 2500 employees produce raw materials for the textile industry.
+Today, advanced and performance textiles contribute to a variety of products in the region, including military uniforms and equipment, synthetic fibers, environmental protection products, industrial and automotive filters, and clothing.
+As a leading state in textile manufacturing, North Carolina is home to many excellent resources for companies in this industry.
+There are approximately 4400 employees in textile and apparel firms in the region.
+Additionally, many of the region’s chemical plants (~40) produce raw materials for the textile industry.

 - Chemicals and Resins: Specialty chemical companies located in the region include Hexion Chemical, BASF, and Silar Laboratories.
 And textile companies with chemical production capabilities include DAK Americas, Invista, and Wright Chemical.